flotpython/course/w5/w5-code-in-videos.md

     def carre(a, b):
         for i in range(a, b):
             yield i ** 2
-> Faire Ctl-s puis F5
+> Faire Control-s puis F5

     c = carre(1, 10)
     list(c)